My-Random-Thoughts/Server-QA-Checks/README.md

     NET-09 - Static Routes - Fixed detection method
     NET-11 - DNS Settings - Fixed entire script.!
-    SYS-05 - System Event Log - Added new options to check log size and rotation type SYS-06 - Application Event Log - Added new options to check log size and rotation type
+    SYS-05 - System Event Log - Added new options to check log size and rotation type Please make sure you update your settings.ini file for the new settings SYS-06 - Application Event Log - Added new options to check log size and rotation type Please make sure you update your settings.ini file for the new settings

 2017/06/27
 - Added functionality to allow checkbox and dropdown list options to have descriptions for each item.
 An example of this is SEC-09 and SEC-15.